 The biggest concern is that none of the latest proposed changes were not available on the town website as of noon on the day of the Town Meeting.

-It's not clear to me how many different provisions will come before voters here.
-How much will this be broken apart?
-There are some changes that should be no-brainers: changing the election dates, for instance.
-That should pass but could well fail if it's paired with some of the more controversial changes.
+According to the town Attorney and the First Selectman, this will be broken up into reasonable-sized chunks.

 Notes